 Testing a workflow

-As soon as you have implemented all steps, including a trigger and actions, it’s time to test your entire workflow.
-If all the steps of your workflow are complete, you can see the Test Workflow button at the top of the workflow editor, right above the trigger node:
+As soon as you have implemented and tested all steps, including a trigger and actions, it’s time to test your entire workflow.
+If all the steps in your workflow are complete, you’ll see the Test Workflow button at the top of the workflow editor, right above the trigger node: